 1. "Chinese Language Ability and Education," required for first-year undergraduate students, is automatically assigned to students since Fall 2015.
-Fall Semester: students of Management, Education, Indigenous Studies, Environmental Studies, and Arts; Spring Semester: students of Humanities and Social Sciences and Science and Engineering.
+Fall Semester: students of Management, Education, Indigenous Studies, Environmental Studies, and Arts, and Undergraduate Degree Program of Rift Valley ;Interdisciplinary ShuyuanSpring Semester: students of Humanities and Social Sciences and Science and Engineering.